nmatavka/Hermes-Paige/DOCS/PaigeManual-1to17.md

 #### Turn automatic scroll off

 To prevent selecting/scrolling you would simply pass FALSE for `pgDragSelect` so it doesn't try to auto-scroll.
-As far as not letting the user select text outside the visual area, I would simply check to see if the coordinate that will get passed to `pgDragSelect` is outside of the view area and if it is, just force it to some other point that is within the view area.
+As far as not letting the user select text outside the visual area, I would simply check to see if the coördinate that will get passed to `pgDragSelect` is outside of the view area and if it is, just force it to some other point that is within the view area.

 In fact, you wouldn't even need to turn off auto-scroll if you forced the coördinate to always be within the visual area.
 Remember, you have complete control over `pgDragSelect` (control always comes back to you unlike, say, `TrackControl` on Macintosh) so there is no reason you can't adjust the "mouse" point for each pass.